Compact SUV Crossover

 Toyota RAV4 Highlights

-Cargo space: Few compact SUVs can outshine the RAV4 regarding cargo volume.
+Cargo space: Few compact SUVs can outshine the RAV4 in terms of cargo volume.
 Behind its split-folding second row, you’ll find 37.6 cubic feet of space.
 This is more than what you get in the CX-50, not to mention several other SUV rivals.

 Safety features: Toyota knows SUV shoppers enjoy the peace of mind that comes with having a long lineup of driver aids as standard.
-This is why every RAV4 comes with forward collision warning, automatic emergency braking with pedestrian detection, lane-departure warning, lane-keep assist, adaptive cruise control, traffic sign recognition, and automatic high beams.
+This is why every RAV4 comes with forward collision warning, automatic emergency braking with pedestrian detection, lane departure warning, lane-keeping assist, adaptive cruise control, traffic sign recognition, and automatic high beams.

 Check this week’s Fair Purchase Price or see the RAV4 models for sale near you.